-Within the major cities of Poland, expats can receive adequate primary care and medical treatment with well trained, English speaking staff.
-Expats in Poland generally opt for treatment at private healthcare facilities due to the higher standard of treatment, and public hospital regulations that generally do not allow private patients to attend public healthcare facilities.
-Waiting lists are also shorter in private hospitals, and patients have more selection of their doctor and the hospital they attend.
+Within the major cities of Poland, expats can receive adequate primary care and medical treatment from well trained, English speaking staff.
+Expats in Poland generally opt for treatment at private healthcare facilities due to the higher standard of treatment, and also because public hospital regulations generally do not allow private patients to attend public healthcare facilities.
+Waiting times are also shorter in private hospitals, and patients have a wider selection of doctors and hospitals to choose from.
 To ensure ease of access to healthcare and medical services, expats in Poland are strongly encouraged to obtain some form of Poland medical insurance.

-Medicover are an international medical company that offers a range of healthcare services within Poland and other countries across Europe.
-There are Medicover Centres located within Poland's major cities including Bialystok, Bydgoszcz, Gdansk, Gdynia, Katowice, Krakow, Lublin, Lodz, Poznan, Szczecin and Wroclaw.
+Two of the main private healthcare provider companies in Poland are Medicover and Luxmed.
+There are Medicover and Luxmed centers located within Poland's major cities including Bialystok, Warsaw, Bydgoszcz, Gdansk, Gdynia, Katowice, Krakow, Lublin, Lodz, Poznan, Szczecin, and Wroclaw.
 There are also over 1,000 medical facilities situated in over 200 towns across the country.
-The Medicover Centres offer primary care, outpatient services, laboratory and imaging diagnostics as well as hospital treatment.
-Medicover also offers the Total Health Screening Program, aimed at early detection of diseases.
+Medicover and Luxmed both offer primary care, outpatient services, laboratory and imaging diagnostics, as well as hospital treatment.

-For those living in Warsaw, many also attend the Damian Medical Centre (DMC) a private health facility offering inpatient and outpatient services, and general surgeries.
-There are a range of specialised services available including orthopaedics, gynecology, urology, neurosurgery, vascular surgery, pediatric surgery, surgical oncology, and laryngology.
+For those living in Warsaw, many also attend the Damian Medical Centre (DMC), a private health facility offering inpatient and outpatient services, as well as general surgeries.
+There is a range of specialized services available including orthopedics, gynecology, urology, neurosurgery, vascular surgery, pediatric surgery, surgical oncology, and laryngology.
 A cardiac clinic is also located within the DMC, offering diagnostic and outpatient services for patients.

-Pulsmed Private Hospital, located in Lodz, is a modern medical and diagnostic clinic offering primary care and general surgeries as well as ophthalmology, urology, orthopedics, neurosurgery, oncology, and other specialties.
-Swissmed, a private hospital located in Gdansk, offers a range of inpatient and outpatient services including Gynecology, Pediatric Surgery, Neurosurgery, Orthopaedics, hand surgery, Vascular surgery, Laryngology and Oncological surgery.
+Pulsmed Private Hospital, located in Lodz, is a modern medical and diagnostic clinic offering primary care and general surgeries, as well as ophthalmology, urology, orthopedics, neurosurgery, oncology, and other specialties.
+Swissmed, a private hospital located in Gdansk, offers a range of inpatient and outpatient services including gynecology, pediatric surgery, neurosurgery, orthopedics, hand surgery, vascular surgery, laryngology, and oncological surgery.

-Poland's leading oncology centre is located in the city of Gliwice, southern Poland.
-It is called the Maria Sklodowska-Curie Memorial Cancer Center and Institute of Oncology and offers a team of specialist physicians who are trained within America and across Europe.
-The oncology centre has modern facilities providing comprehensive diagnostic, inpatient and outpatient services including complex operative treatment.
+Poland's leading oncology center is located in the city of Gliwice, southern Poland.
+It is called the Maria Sklodowska-Curie Memorial Cancer Center and Institute of Oncology, and offers a team of specialist physicians who are trained within America and across Europe.
+The oncology center has modern facilities providing comprehensive diagnostic, inpatient, and outpatient services including complex operative treatment.

-Although there are adequate healthcare facilities for expats living in Poland, in the event of a serious illness or medical condition, emergency evacuation or repatriation services may be required to receive the appropriate level of care.
-In the event of an emergency, expats can contact the International SOS alarm centre and speak to a staff member, 24 hours a day, all days of the year.
-The alarm centre will assess the emergency situation and arrange for a response team to provide appropriate assistance.
-The emergency evacuation teams are experienced and provide repatriation, air and land transportation services.
-The costs involved in covering emergency air transportation are however very expensive.
-Expats in Poland are strongly encouraged to obtain some form of Poland Health insurance which includes coverage for air transportation services.
+Although there are adequate healthcare facilities for expats living in Poland, in the event of a serious illness or medical condition, emergency evacuation or repatriation services may be required to receive the appropriate and continuous level of care in another country.
+Expats in Poland are strongly encouraged to obtain some form of private health insurance in Poland, which includes coverage for air transportation services.